|Season (2 Jan 2023 - 31 Dec 2023)|

 Traditional Bergen restaurant with a view of the harbour, located on the old wharf, Bryggen.
 Distinctive interior with roots back to 1910.

-The history of Bryggeloftet & Stuene dates back to 1910, when the restaurant was built at Bryggen 11 as part of a hospice on Bryggen Harbor. since this beginning, the restaurant has always been run by the same family.
+The history of Bryggeloftet & Stuene dates back to 1910, when the restaurant was built at Bryggen 11 as part of a hospice on Bryggen Harbor.
+Since the beginning, the restaurant has always been run by the same family.

 Bryggestuen restaurant on the ground floor, has always been a very popular place to visit with the locals, and with it’s prime location, the restaurant also attracts many travelers coming to Bergen.
 During the summer months, many more tourists dine while visiting Bergen and the historic surroundings of Bryggen.